Electrokinetic Propulsion for Electronically Integrated Microscopic Robots: Results

-While the single motor robot depicted in Figure \ref{fig1}c swims straight, the linear relationship between speed and current provides a direct route to controlled steering: attach two motors together and independently vary the current supplied to each \cite{pellicciotta_light_2023}.
-To do this, we use a spatial light modulator (SLM) in the closed-loop control scheme shown in Figure \ref{optics}a.
-This setup generates optical patterns of high and low intensity light in the microscope field of view to power individual motors (see Methods).
-A computer detects the robot positions and generates new optical patterns based on the image data and user prescribed control laws.
-This process runs autonomously, tracking robots and shooting light at them as they move.
+To demonstrate the potential of using circuits to directly control and modulate electrokinetic propulsion in response to real-time data, we demonstrate feedback-controlled steering of individual microrobots.
+While the single motor depicted in Figure \ref{fig1}c swims straight, robots require controllable motion.
+To achieve this goal, we exploit the linear relationship between speed and current, join two motors together, and independently vary the current supplied to each.
+For simple test circuits built from PVs, we do this using a spatial light modulator (SLM) and a closed-loop control scheme, as shown in Figure \ref{optics}a.
+The SLM generates optical patterns of high and low intensity light in the microscope field of view to power individual motors (see Methods) and a computer generates new optical patterns based on the image data and user prescribed control laws.
+This system runs autonomously, tracking robots and shooting light at them as they move, providing a rudimentary way to direct power to each robot's sub-circuits.

-By studying the robot's behavior under different proportions of optical power, we find that when two engines are joined together, the motion is governed by differential drive kinematics.
-Specifically, in a differential drive system the left and right side of a robot move at different velocities ($V_L$ and $V_R$, respectively), resulting in a forward velocity equal to their average and a rate of turning, or curvature, proportional to their normalized difference $\eta=(V_L-V_R)/(V_L+V_R)$ (Fig. \ref{optics}b) \cite{dudek_computational_2010}.
-Because the speed of a motor is proportional to the optical power incident upon it (Extended Data Fig. \ref{speedvsintensity}), we can compare the predictions for differential drive kinematics to the measured data, as shown in Figure \ref{optics}c.
-Accounting for partial illumination between motors due to imperfect focusing of the light pattern (see Methods), we find agreement between the predicted kinematics and experimental data without fit parameters.
+By studying the robot's behavior under different proportions of current, we find the motion of two joined engines is governed by differential drive kinematics.
+Specifically, the left and right side of a robot move at different velocities ($V_L$ and $V_R$, respectively), resulting in a forward velocity equal to their average and a curvature proportional to their normalized difference $\eta=(V_L-V_R)/(V_L+V_R)$ (Fig. \ref{optics}b) \cite{dudek_computational_2010}.
+By directly controlling the current in each engine and by extension its projected speed, we can compare the predictions for differential drive kinematics to the measured data as shown in Figure \ref{optics}c.
+Accounting for imperfect focusing of the light pattern (see SI Appendix, Section \ref{kapmodel}), we find agreement between the predicted kinematics and experimental data without fit parameters.